revng/revng/docs/GeneratedIRReference.rst

 information recovered by the function boundaries analysis applied by revng, now the code is organized in different LLVM functions.

-As a reference we can see that the basic block ``bb.myfunction`` that belonged to the ``root`` function after the isolation is in the LLVM function ``bb.myfunction``.
+As a reference, we can see that the basic block ``bb.myfunction`` that belonged to the ``root`` function after the isolation is in the LLVM function ``bb.myfunction``.